Rebecca (raccoon): Life

 In March 1927, during a White House renovation, Coolidge brought Rebecca to his temporary quarters in a Dupont Circle mansion.
 When the Coolidges took a vacation in the Black Hills, they brought Rebecca along in a basket, together with two of their dogs, Rob Roy and Prudence Prim as well as five canaries on the 1,800-mile railroad journey.
 In preparation for leaving the White House at the end of the president's term in 1929, the Coolidges donated Rebecca to the zoological quarters in Rock Creek Park (now the National Zoo) in Washington, DC.
-However, Rebecca "failed to adapt to zoo life and died shortly thereafter".
+Rebecca died shortly after.

-Other animals

-As a companion for Rebecca, Reuben, a male raccoon, was acquired by a White House police officer.
-Reuben frequently escaped, being recovered by White House staff; however, he ultimately disappeared without a trace.

-Grace Coolidge wrote about the incident:

-Herbert Hoover was next to occupy the White House; soon thereafter, a wild opossum moved into Rebecca's vacant tree-house and was adopted by the Hoovers and named Billy Possum.
+Herbert Hoover was next to occupy the White House; soon thereafter, a wild opossum moved into Rebecca's vacant tree-house and was adopted by the Hoovers and was named Billy Possum.